 Limiting your carbon footprint includes accounting for energy sources throughout every phase of the packaging process, including what’s used to power your warehouses, distances materials are transported, and even the carbon emissions third-party vendors contribute to the atmosphere.

-For instance, sustainable food packagers source printing substrates from responsibly managed forests.
-To guarantee your materials are derived from sustainable forests, look for certifications by the nonprofit Forest Stewardship Council (FSC), Sustainable Forest Initiative (SFI), or Programme for the Endorsement of Forest Certification (PEFC).
+For instance, sustainable food packaging suppliers source printing substrates from responsibly managed forests.
+To guarantee your materials are derived from sustainable forests, look for certifications by the nonprofit Forest Stewardship Council (FSC), Sustainable Forestry Initiative (SFI), or Programme for the Endorsement of Forest Certification (PEFC).

 In addition to leaving a more positive environmental impact, sustainable food packaging has many business advantages, as well.
 Sustainable alternatives tend to have fewer toxins and allergens, which is essential for the food industry where safe packaging is a high priority.